-Guest contributions are welcome from journalists, historians, authors, researchers, and travelers to Ireland.
-Submissions are generally from 500 to 1,000 words, with an accompanying photo or grapic.
-Use the contact form below, or message me on Twitter at @MARKAHOLAN.
+Journalists, historians, authors, researchers, and travelers to Ireland are welcome to offer guest contributions.
+Submissions are generally from 500 to 1,000 words, with an accompanying photo or graphic.
+Use the contact form below.

 Guest posts from most recent:

 Jack Kavanagh on the ‘Spirit of the West’: Jack Kavanagh is the author of National Geographic’s ‘Complete National Parks of Europe’ and ‘Always Ireland: An Insiders Tour of the Emerald Isle.’
 As the first post-COVID travel season, I am delighted to publish his piece about Galway and the West of Ireland.
 May 2023.

 Bringing American football to the Emerald Isle: Colum Cronin is co-founder and executive producer of the Irish NFL Show, a weekly podcast that combines insightful analysis and good craic.
 The show audience is a mix of people who grew up in Ireland, American expats living in Ireland, Irish people living in America, and other international fans of the game.
 January 2023.

 Journalists recall coverage challenges during Northern Ireland Troubles: Daniel Carey is a PhD student at Dublin City University.
 His thesis examines the working lives of former journalists and editors in Ireland.
 August 2022.